pirateradio/drain/README.md

 # drain

-Acts as a log drain to send metrics to Librato
+Log drain to send metrics from Papertrail to Librato

 ## Usage